Editor's note: This article was updated on May 14 with the latest information on COVID-19.

 Both seasonal flu viruses (which include influenza A and influenza B viruses) and COVID-19 are contagious viruses that cause respiratory illness.

-It's important to note that, because respiratory viruses cause similar symptoms, it can be difficult to distinguish different respiratory viruses based on symptoms alone, according to WHO.
+It's important to note that, because respiratory viruses cause similar symptoms, it can be difficult to distinguish different respiratory viruses based on symptoms alone, according to the World Health Organization.

-Though the death rate for COVID-19 is unclear, most research suggests it is higher than that of the seasonal flu.
+Though the death rate for COVID-19 is unclear, almost all credible research suggests it is much higher than that of the seasonal flu.

 The measure scientists use to determine how easily a virus spreads is known as the "basic reproduction number," or R0 (pronounced R-nought).
 This is an estimate of the average number of people who catch the virus from a single infected person, Live science previously reported.
 The flu has an R0 value of about 1.3, according to The New York Times.

 Researchers are still working to determine the R0 for COVID-19.
-Preliminary studies have estimated an R0 value for the new coronavirus to be between 2 and 3, according to the JAMA review study published Feb.
-28. This means each infected person has spread the virus to an average of 2 to 3 people.
+Preliminary studies estimated an R0 value for the new coronavirus to be between 2 and 3, according to a review study published Feb.
+28 in the journal JAMA.
+This means each infected person has spread the virus to an average of 2 to 3 people.

-On March 11, the World Health Organization (WHO) officially declared the outbreak of COVID-19 a pandemic.
-This is the first time WHO has declared a pandemic over a coronavirus.
+On March 11, the WHO officially declared the outbreak of COVID-19 a pandemic.
+This is the first time the WHO has declared a pandemic for a coronavirus.

 Unlike seasonal flu, for which there is a vaccine to protect against infection, there is no vaccine for COVID-19.
-But researchers at the U.S. National Institutes of Health are in the early stages of developing one.
-Officials have already launched a phase 1 clinical trial of a potential vaccine for COVID-19.
+But researchers in the U.S. and around the world are working to develop one.

 In general, the CDC recommends the following to prevent the spread of respiratory viruses, which include both coronaviruses and flu viruses: Wash your hands often with soap and water for at least 20 seconds; avoid touching your eyes, nose and mouth with unwashed hands; avoid close contact with people who are sick; stay home when you are sick; and clean and disinfect frequently touched objects and surfaces.